I'm Helen, living in inner Melbourne with Theo the cat, and working for our state government.

 It's great to get to see different views of sites, so don't worry if I have crossed something off the list - I'd love to see a different view, or the interior.
 Maybe you have a local UNESCO site that means a lot to you?
 I'd love to hear about it.
 And even duplicates are fine - the message is half the card, and the coincidence just makes it more fun.

 If you don't have any UNESCO site cards, don't worry about it, I like all sorts of cards.
-I'd love to see where you live, and you can't go wrong sending animals, meet-up cards, natural views, historic buildings, historic or significant figures (especially women), anything book-related or sewing-related, cultural events, mythology and so much more.
+I'd love to see where you live, and you can't go wrong sending animals, book or magazine covers, meet-up cards, national parks, natural views, historic buildings, historic or significant figures (especially women), anything book-related or sewing-related, cultural events, mythology and so much more.

 I also love postcards taken to promote something really dull, like a motel, library or town hall with no aesthetic merits.